ICC4103-202210-WebTech/lab6/README.md

 Please commit and push your code to GitHub until tomorrow (Wednesday 23rd) at 23:59.

 ## Testing your application

-To test your application, you can use the RoR console (\texttt{rails c}) to create instances of your models, associate them and store them in the database.
+To test your application, you can use the RoR console (`rails c`) to create instances of your models, associate them and store them in the database.

 To open the rails console and create models, try the following:

 ## Useful links

 The following links to Rails Guides will provide you useful information for completing your assignment: